PixarAnimationStudios/OpenSubdiv/documentation/api_overview.rst

 .. image:: images/api_representations.png

-**Representation** layers are for general purpose algorithms and differenciated by the requirements placed on data represenation.
+**Representation** layers are for general purpose algorithms and differentiated by the requirements placed on data represenation.
 See `Multiple Representations`_ for more details.